cxj/cxj.github.io/_posts/2015-06-25-apache-php-postgres.md

 .

-Both methods are portable across any language which uses the libpq library, so they seemed like one or the other, or both, would be a good fit for our environment.
+Both methods are portable across any language which uses the libpq library, so it seemed like one or the other, or both, would be a good fit for our environment.
 In initial testing from the command line, all appeared to work well.
 Then we started testing Apache PHP, and encountered strange problems.